ruby0x1/wren-astar/README.md

 > `neighbors_get_fn`

-A function that returns a list of the neighbors for a given node, as a node with an `.x` and `.y` getter.
+A function you provide that returns a list of the neighbors for a given node, as a node with an `.x` and `.y` getter.
 This function can decide whether diagonals are included or not.
 ```js
 _neighbors_get_fn = Fn.new {|node|